As a purpose-built hostel, we’ve designed everything with you in mind! From sociable areas to practical facilities to aid your outdoor adventures.

 The hostel has been designed to have wheelchair access to the ‘common-room (lounge/dining area) and one of the 3 kitchen areas has fittings accessible for wheelchair users.

 One of our bunk rooms has a shower / WC which is wheelchair accessible and our car park has space for disabled parking next to the walkway ramp.
-Two other rooms have large, low entry shower-trays too for guests with limited ability.
+Two other rooms have large, low entry shower-trays too for guests with limited ability (shower-stool can be made available if required).

 The external walkway with an outdoor eating/seating area is also wheelchair accessible via the car park or south gable door.